Brooksteven/Brooklynns-Regular-Expression-Tutorial-/gist-template.md

 `([a-z0-9_\.-]+)`
 `([a-z\.]{2,6})`

+### OR Operator
+An OR operator is an indicator that splits characters which allows that the character could match one or the other.
+For example,
+`a|b|c`
+in this expression, the matching character could be a, b, or c.
+Unfortunately, our email format expression does not contain an OR operators, but keep in mind that this operator is a great example to limit our matches to a much detailed amount, such as changing our expression to match only `.com` or `.org`.

 ### Character Classes
 /^([a-z0-9_\`.`-]+)@([`\d`a-z\`.`-]`+`)\.(`[a-z\`.`]`{2,6})$/  <br>
 In this Regex, the charactor class `/d` is used which in Javasctipt classifies the use of any digit from `0` to `9`.

+### Flags

+Flags are optional components placed after a regex expression to further strict a search.
+Our email expression does not use a flag but here are some common examples of a flag,
+- `g` - A global search that tests against all possible matches in the string.
+- `i` - A case-insensitive search which ignores case-sensitivity while it tests for a match.
+- `m` - A multi-line search where the input string is treated as multi-lines.

+These flags would be more commonly used in a document or a string containing a large pool of information, rather than an email.

 ### Grouping and Capturing
 /^`([a-z0-9_\.-]+)`@`([\da-z\.-]+)`\.`([a-z\.]{2,6})`$/ <br>